1 Bg 4-1972: Transcendental Knowledge

 > genuine spiritual understanding.
 In this verse, both blind

 > following and absurd inquiries are condemned.
-Not only
+One should

-> should one hear submissively from the spiritual master,
+> not only hear submissively from the spiritual master;

 > but one must also get a clear understanding from him, in